 The seasonal trend is also discernible looking at the quarterly revenues (see Figure 3).
 The third quarter is always the strongest quarter of the year, and has increased in both of the past two years, reaching a record high in 2013 for any quarter at \$12.2 million.
-Meanwhile, the first quarter of 2014 increased from the prior year from \$6.8 million to \$7.2 million.
+Meanwhile, the 2nd quarter of 2014, with the mixed results described earlier, still increased from the prior year from \$9.3 million in the 2nd quarter of 2013 to \$9.4 million in the 2nd quarter of 2014.

-The first quarter gain amounts to a 5% increase compared to the first quarter of 2013 (see Figure 4).
-That marks the second quarter in a row of significant growth in the Atlantic City Luxury Tax collections.
+The 2nd quarter gain amounts to a smaller than 1% increase compared to the 2nd quarter of 2013 (see Figure 4).
+Still, that marks the fourth quarter in a row of growth in the Atlantic City Luxury Tax collections.
 Indeed, these collections have increased in nine of the past twelve quarters.
 Spending on taxable items subject to the Atlantic City Luxury Tax have largely been on the rise since 2010 (see Figure 5).
 Four consecutive years of growth in spending on items taxed under the Atlantic City Luxury Tax peaked with a very strong 2013 at \$35.5 million.
-And while this figure is only marginally above the 2012 figure (up 0.1%, see Figure 6), it is notable that both years are significantly higher than the \$26.4 million collected in 2009.
-And thus far this year, that increase continues.
+While this figure is only marginally above the 2012 figure (up 0.1%, see Figure 6), it is notable that both years are significantly higher than the \$26.4 million collected in 2009.
+Thus far this year, that increase continues, with year to date collections up \$0.3 million compared to the same time period in 2013.
 The growth in spending displayed by the Atlantic City Luxury Tax receipts over the past three years definitely speaks to a shift in the spending by the Atlantic City visitor.
-While Gross Gaming Revenue has declined, the resort is seeing strong growth in spending on the non-gaming destination amenities covered by the Atlantic City Luxury Tax.
+While Gross Gaming Revenue has declined, the resort is seeing strong growth in spending on the non-gaming destination amenities covered by the Atlantic City Luxury Tax over the past several years.
 In order to more clearly see the longitudinal trends, a twelve month trailing total is provided.
 This figure is the summation of each of the current month and prior eleven months.
 Figure 7 shows that the twelve month trailing total for the Atlantic City Luxury Tax has been steadily climbing throughout the study period, with the notable interruption in growth that followed the arrival of Hurricane Sandy in October of 2012.
-Indeed, the twelve month trailing total for March of 2014 of \$35.9 million was only higher once before, in November of 2013 at \$36.2 million.
+Indeed, the twelve month trailing total for June of 2014 of \$35.9 million was only higher once before, in November of 2013 at \$36.2 million.